Available Horses

 Not Rideable

 He is a great companion horse.
 Kind and friendly to another horse.
 Low man in the field.
-He is thin and has oddly trimmed back feet.
-We will have those evaluated as soon as he is settled so we know the best path forward for him.

 Max Max Big Ben Big Ben Big Ben